 We chose the bus as we didn’t want to wait for the horse.
 From the bus stop to the castle we still had to walk downhill for another 10 minutes downhill.
 This meant when we went back it would be a walk uphill lol.
 If you really want to avoid the walking uphill the best rute is take the bus to the castle and return back with a horse carriage.

-The best angle to take picture of Neuschswanstein Castle is from Marienbruck bridge, not far from the bus stop.
+The best angle to take picture of Neuschswanstein Castle was actually from Marienbruck bridge, not far from the bus stop.
 Unfortunately the bridge was closed for renovation when we went there.

 You could see Hohenschwangau castle from the distance taken as we walked to Neuschswanstein castle